OidaTiftla/EEC-Scripts/README.md

 ## Contributing

-If you see possible improvements in the scripts or ave new scripts which would be helpful for other too, you are very welcome to create a pull request on GitHub.
+If you see possible improvements in the scripts or you have new scripts which would be helpful for others too, you are very welcome to create a pull request on GitHub.

 Here is a [guide to contribute](https://guides.github.com/activities/forking/).